mdang/ga-lessons/js-es6/README.md

 }
 ```

-> Best practice is to use arrow functions whenever you need to preserve the lecical value of `this`.
+> Best practice is to use arrow functions whenever you need to preserve the value of `this`.

 ### Object Enhancements